Things that Could Cause Pain while Breastfeeding...

 with engorgement on top of having a new baby to care for, day and night, can cause Mom some serious stress, but there are ways to treat breast

-engorgement and breastfeeding pain caused through breast engorgement…
+engorgement and breastfeeding pain caused by breast engorgement…

 phenomenon also known as blanching of the nipple, is now a common